Dashboards

 The 7-day follow-up is also known as acute inpatient post-discharge community care.
 These dashboards benchmark how many people are followed up in community settings within seven days of leaving an acute mental health inpatient service.

 The percentage of people discharged from acute inpatient mental health services and seen in a community setting within seven days.
 All dashboards can be filtered by financial year, quarter (a three-month period) and demographic information.
-Note: you must be registered and sign in to use the KPI Programme data dashboards.

 New to the KPI Programme?
 Get tips on how to use the dashboards.